Eleonora Gonzaga of Mantua, Holy Roman Empress, 3rd wife of Ferdinand III, Holy Roman Emperor

 Eleonora received an excellent education.
 She was fluent in French, Spanish, and Italian, studied literature, music, and art, and had expert skills in dancing and embroidery.
 In her teens, Eleonora showed talent in poetry, writing philosophical and religious poems.

 Archduchess Maria Leopoldine of Austria, the second wife and first cousin of Ferdinand III, Holy Roman Emperor, died in childbirth in 1649.
 Ferdinand III’s stepmother, the Dowager Holy Roman Empress, also named Eleonora Gonzaga, was the second wife of his father Ferdinand II and Eleonora’s great aunt.
-It was Dowager Holy Roman Empress Eleonora who arranged the marriage between her stepson Ferdinand III and grand niece and goddaughter Eleonora.
+Dowager Holy Roman Empress Eleonora arranged the marriage between her stepson Ferdinand III and grand niece and goddaughter Eleonora.

 Eleonora’s husband Friedrich III, Holy Roman Emperor; Credit – Wikipedia